mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

   geocoder.addTo(map);
   ```

-2. Add `autocomplete: false` to specify that the Search box should not autocomplete as you type.
+2. Add `autocomplete: false` to specify that the Search box should not suggest potential text matches as you type.
 Autocomplete is enabled by default, so adding this means that you will turn it off.

   ```js
   var geocoder = L.Mapzen.geocoder('search-q78U1e7', {